Gravitational waves from supercooled phase transitions: dimensional transmutation meets dimensional reduction: Supercooling at high temperature

 \subsection{High- and low-temperature regimes}

+The ratios of the field-dependent masses to the temperature determine whether the HT or LT limit should be considered.
+Large field values correspond to large masses and thus LT, while small field values correspond to the HT limit.
 In models with classical scale invariance, which feature supercooled phase transitions, the scales associated with the global minimum of the potential (the location of which determines the strength of the transition) and with the location of the barrier (where the tunnelling takes place) are widely spread.
-Therefore, we cannot use just one of the limits, either low- or high-temperature (corresponding to large fields and small fields respectively), to have the full picture of the transition.
+Therefore, we cannot use just one of the limits, either LT or HT, to have the full picture of the transition.

 In classically scale-invariant models, the potential around the global minimum, for temperatures below the critical temperature, is in the low-temperature regime.
 This means that we can use the one-loop thermally corrected potential, without daisy resummation to compute the temperature at which thermal inflation starts, $T_V$, and to compute the vacuum energy close to the nucleation temperature we can even neglect the thermal corrections.

 In the presence of various energy scales, we should use the renormalisation group (RG) improved effective potential to resum the field-dependent logarithmic terms and make the potential perturbative over a wide range of field values.
 For theories in which the one-loop corrections to the potential are dominated by a single mass scale $M(\field)$ this is straightforward to attain by the field-dependent choice of RG scale, $\mu=M(\field)$.
 Accordingly, all couplings are run to this scale.
 However, going from the high-field regime to lower field values, which are relevant for the tunnelling, at some point the ratio $M(\field)/T$ becomes small, which signals the onset of the high-temperature regime.

 In the high-temperature regime we can use the expansion of eq.~\eqref{eq:T-master-high-T} in the potential but also resummations of higher-order terms are obligatory.
 The one-loop potential in the high-temperature limit reads (for simplicity we consider here models with bosons only)